 The terms "vinyl", LP", "High Fidelity", "microgroove", and "stereo" come from records and phonographs made from the late 1940's onward, and are not covered by this website.

 If your phonograph has a TV, an AM/FM radio, or a multi-speed changer, this website won't be of any help.
 It isn't considered to be an "antique phonograph", although it may be well over 60 years old.

 You can't play anything but 78 RPM records on a Victor or Victrola; to be safe, they should be pre-1935 shellac recordings to avoid premature wear (picture below)

 You can't adapt your Victor or Victrola to play anything but 78 RPM records.

 Most Victrolas are not "highly valuable", even though they may be over 100 years old.
 They made many millions of them for over 25 years, and hundreds of thousands are still around.
 There are rare and valuable models, to be sure, but they are few and far between.

-Most 78 RPM records have a nominal value from 25 to 50 cents, if they are in good shape.
+Most 78 RPM records have a nominal value from 50 cents to $2.00, if they are in good shape.
 They made many hundreds of millions of them, and they still show-up by the boatload.
 It's hard to sell them unless you are willing to do a lot of legwork finding buyers, and you won't become rich.
+There are some rare ones out there, but they are not likely to turn-up with the 1940's Frank Sinatra and Glenn Miller albums in your dad's basement.
 Sorry for the bad news.

-Please close this page to return to the website.
-If you are new to the hobby, take a few minutes to step through the "GETTING STARTED" pages to guide you through the process of learning about your Victor Phonograph!
+Please return to the "GETTING STARTED" pages to guide you through the process of learning about your Victor Phonograph!

 Thanks for visiting!